alirezasaremi.com logo

 Cache Components reduces the need for SSR, but SSR is still the best option for pages that are truly user-specific and must be correct on every request:

-• Pages that depend on cookies/session on the server.
+• Pages that depend on cookies or session on the server.

 // app/dashboard/page.tsx